-Diagrams is an upcoming Mac application for creating structured diagrams.
-It allows you to easily create flowcharts, functional diagrams or anything else.
-It leverages a semantic approach which enables better suited user interactions for the creation of diagrams.
+Diagrams is a Mac application for creating structured diagrams.
+It allows you to quickly create flowcharts, functional diagrams, and many more.
+It leverages a semantic approach that enables better-suited user interactions for the creation of diagrams.

 The project started with creating an app icon using the existing logo.
 After creating a lot of sketches (some of them shown in the photo), we’ve decided to go for the 3D look of the icon.
 For the first time I actually, modeled the icon completely in a 3D software (Blender).
 The developer Lukáš wanted me to create alternate icon versions for Beta, Alpha and Developer versions of the app.